 There were indications that teachers were victimised in the run-up to elections, labelled as supporting opposition parties.
 Mrs Gumbeze, a teacher participant from Chifamba High School, commented on an incident of political violence on teachers that she witnessed, where teachers from a school in Marondera were taken to a community rally by their students and beaten in front of them.
 These teachers went into hiding until the elections were over, and some never returned.

-The participant further pointed out that this is the degrading level to which the profession had been reduced.
+FUTURES: The Zimbabwe Ezekiel Guti University Journal of Leadership, and Development The participant further pointed out that this is the degrading level to which the profession had been reduced.